stevemustafa/bottle-currency/README.md

 ## Usage

-### Deploy on HPE Helion Stackato
+### Deploy on SUSE Cloud Application Platform

     Server side:
-    $ kato role add redis # if not present
+    TODO:
+    Link to minibroker & redis deployment

     Client side:
-    $ stackato push -n
+    $ cf push

 Then open application in a browser.

-    $ stackato open
+    ~~$ stackato open~~

-### Without HPE Helion Stackato
+### Without SUSE Cloud Application Platform

-It is possible to run the app without HPE Helion Stackato, if necessary.
+It is possible to run the app without SUSE Cloud Application Platform, if necessary.

  1. Install and start Redis database, see http://redis.io for details